swc-lebedevn/compose-files/README.md

 Docker compose allows chaining multiple service definition files, allowing the creation of multiple flavors, e.g. development, stage, and production.

-There are several files i this repository:
+There are several files in this repository:
 * `docker-compose.yaml` this file should be used only for evaluation and testing purposes - it's not sutable for production
 * `production.yaml` this build on the default configuration, by adding additional services and configuration
 * `spark.yaml` if desired, a separate spark instance can be deployed
+* `ssl.yaml` add support for ssl to the proxy service

 The basic docker compose commands are: